ryankayne/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model, and it's a representation of the HTML elements of a webpage.
+You can change the webpage's structure, content, and styling through the DOM.

 2. What is an event?

+An event is any interaction a user has with a site.
+Some examples that the browser will track are a key press, a mouse movement, or scrolling the page.

 3. What is an event listener?

+An event listener is a method that defines what type of event to look for.
+You can reference which element you want it to target, and then what type of action it should be expecting, like a click.
+Once the trigger takes place, the listener will fire a callback function to execute whatever you would like it to do.

 4. Why would we convert a NodeList into an Array?

+We would want to convert a Nodelist into an array to make it more readily accesible.
+After conversion, you would be able to reference the data and also use more than just forEach as a method.

 5. What is a component?

+A component is a reusable piece of code that shares similar functions and styles.
+It allows for quickly repeatable patterns to be utilized in a web application.

 ### Git Set up